Tkwon123/whatweather/README.md

-myweather
+What Weather?
 =========
 Weather app to understand what its like outside!

+In the command line:
+'''
+ruby weather.rb [city],[state]
+'''